pgjdbc/www/documentation/head/ssl-client.md

 `keytool -keystore $JAVA_HOME/lib/security/cacerts -alias postgresql -import -file server.crt.der`

 The default password for the cacerts keystore is `changeit`.
-The alias to postgesql is not important and you may select any name you desire.
+The alias to postgresql is not important and you may select any name you desire.

 If you do not have access to the system cacerts truststore you can create your own truststore.

-`keytool -keystore mystore -alias postgresql -import -file server.crt.der.`
+`keytool -keystore mystore -alias postgresql -import -file server.crt.der`

 When starting your Java application you must specify this keystore and password to use.